hazymorning/origami_weather/README.md

 <br>

-> **Note on AI:** AI tends to reach for the easiest or most generic solution, which usually isn't the best one.
-It still earns its place here, though.
-As a solo project this would take a lot longer without it.
-I use it to tidy up code, fix bugs, and try out ideas.
+> **Note on AI:** As a solo project this would take a lot longer without it.
+Ai is used here to tidy up code, fix bugs, and try out ideas.

 <br>